hafid34bba/Hybrid-multi-criteria-recommendation-based-on-multi-aspect-sentiment-analysis/README.md

 While our approach uses sentiment analysis scores in calculating similarity between users, we started our project by building sentiment analysis models.<br>
 In order to have a good recommendation system, we must create a very accurated sentiment analysis model, and that's why we tried and fine tuned different approachs.<br>
+As the title of our approach suggests, we developed new sentiment analysis models that predict the user's sentiment on various aspects.

 ![](images/approach.png)
 <br>